-Note: The value of the DNA ratio in reference materials may not be the same as the value of the certified powder mass fraction because of the different genetic composition of different parts of the seeds of monocotyledons (e.g., maize endosperm, seed coat and embryo).
-The mass fraction of a reference material expressed in g/kg or % takes the zygosity, ploidy and endoreduplication status of the seed used to produce the material is not taken into account.
-In the European Regulation, the GM content is defined as the percentage of GM DNA copy number in relation to target taxon-specific DNA copy number, calculated in terms of haploid genomes [1].
-The determination of the GMO content on the basis of the number of copies of the target sequences per haploid genome will also be influenced by the zygosity of the maize events.
-This difference is normally expressed as correction factor (cf).
+Note: The value of the DNA ratio in reference materials may be not the same as the value of the certified powder mass fraction because of the different genetic composition of different parts of the seeds of monocotyledons (e.g., maize endosperm, seed coat and embryo).
+The mass fraction of a reference material expressed in g/kg or % takes the zygosity, ploidy and endoreduplication status of the seed used to produce the material not into account.
+In the European Regulation, the GM content is defined as the percentage of GM DNA copy number in relation to target taxon-specific DNA copy number, calculated in terms of haploid genomes [4].
+The determination of the GMO content based on the number of copies of the target sequences per haploid genome will also be influenced by the zygosity of the maize event.
+This difference is normally expressed as the correction factor (CF).